reidmorrison/rocketjob/README.md

 quickly becomes cumbersome when there are for example over a hundred different types of jobs.

-The global priority based queue ensures that the servers are utilized to their capacity without requiring constant manual intervention.
+The global priority based queue ensures that the workers are utilized to their capacity without requiring constant manual intervention.

 `rocketjob` is designed to handle hundreds of millions of concurrent jobs